beatrizgj/FLYCOP/README.md

 FLYCOP contributes with multiple and assorted applications, such as simulating different scenarios before in-vivo experiments; defining medium composition and detecting limiting nutrients; discovering the biological metric optimized in an evolutionary process; optimizing cross-feeding relationships; optimizing strain ratios in the consortium; etc.

-This repository contains the code and configuration files reproducing the study cases described in:
+**Citation**: This repository contains the code and configuration files reproducing the study cases described in (please, cite us if you use FLYCOP in your work):

-**FLYCOP: metabolic modeling-based analysis and engineering microbial communities.
-Beatriz García-Jiménez, José Luis García and Juan Nogales (2018).
-Bioinformatics (In Press).
-Pre-print: [doi: 10.13140/RG.2.2.31475.22561](http://dx.doi.org/10.13140/RG.2.2.31475.22561)**
+**Beatriz García-Jiménez, José Luis García, Juan Nogales; FLYCOP: metabolic modeling-based analysis and engineering microbial communities, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i954–i963, [doi: 10.1093/bioinformatics/bty561](https://doi.org/10.1093/bioinformatics/bty561)**

 So far, FLYCOP has been applied to design and optimize 3 different microbial consortia: